The A-Z of Andy Warhol

 Always good for a quote, Warhol once quipped: ‘I am a deeply superficial person’.
 Some critics found his personality — and his art — shallow, pointing especially towards his ‘society portraits’ from the Seventies.
 Jimmy Carter, O.J.
 Simpson and Jane Fonda were among the stars who sat for Polaroid photographs, which he later converted into silkscreen canvases.
 These weren’t so much artistic analyses of fame, as his visions of faded stars in the Sixties had been (see ‘K’ and ‘M’) — rather, these appeared to be straight homage paid by one celebrity to another.

-K is for the King
+K is for ‘The King’

 As in Elvis Presley.
 Fame was one of Warhol’s chief preoccupations, and in the one-time ‘King of Rock’n’Roll’ — being eclipsed in the early Sixties by a new generation of performers like The Beatles — the artist found fascinating subject matter.
 Warhol relied on a publicity still of Elvis from the film Flaming Star and, in various works in various ways, repeated it across a canvas.
 Each Elvis figure tends to dissolve into another, symptomatic of the real Presley’s decline.
 Was Warhol perhaps simultaneously suggesting the continual snapping of a paparazzo’s camera, or even the idea that celebrities had multiple, manufactured personae and could never truly be themselves?

-L is for Lichtenstein
+L is for Lichtenstein and Liz

 Roy Lichtenstein, that is — Warhol’s Pop Art peer and rival.
 Both began the 1960s with imagery inspired by comic books, in Warhol’s case a display window at the department store, Bonwit Teller, featuring subjects such as Popeye and Superman.
 For his part, Lichtenstein went on to forge a whole career out of comic-book and cartoon imagery with works such as Wham!, Drowning Girl and Look Mickey.
 It was Lichtenstein’s runaway success that soon prompted Warhol to look elsewhere for his subject matter: namely the supermarket.

-M is for Marilyn
+M is for Marilyn and Mao

 Following her death in August 1962, Warhol made a series of paintings in tribute to Marilyn Monroe, based on a publicity still from her 1953 film Niagara.
 He often repeated the still across the same work, evoking both a film frame and Monroe’s ubiquitous presence in the media.
 In perhaps his most famous example, the Tate-owned Marilyn Diptych, the images of Monroe begin in luscious colour on the left before fading into ashen tones, and finally oblivion, on the right: as if reflecting the star’s fragile mortality.